 Fluance Turntable Platter Mat (Rubber Black)

-A platter mat accomplishes this by allowing the record to remain isolated from unwanted platter micro-vibration resulting in a deep, full, tone for high fidelity playback of your vinyl music.
+Isolate your record from unwanted platter micro-vibrations, resulting in a deep, full, tone for high fidelity playback of your vinyl music.